VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

     retry_status_codes: [500, 502]
   ```

-- Sending select queries to the closest availability zone (AZ), while falling back to other AZs with identical data if the closest AZ is unavaialable.
+- Sending select queries to the closest availability zone (AZ), while falling back to other AZs with identical data if the closest AZ is unavailable.
   For example, the following [`-auth.config`](#auth-config) sends select queries to `https://vmselect-az1/` and uses the `https://vmselect-az2/` as a fallback
   when `https://vmselect-az1/` is temporarily unavailable or cannot return full responses.
   See [these docs](https://docs.victoriametrics.com/cluster-victoriametrics/#cluster-availability) for details about `deny_partial_response` query arg,